designreuse/YouDrive/README.md

 ===========
 emailAddress and usernames are unique in this table.
 Admins are only required to provide the following:

-a. firstName
+1. firstName
-b. lastName
+2. lastName
-c. userName
+3. userName
-d. password
+4. password
-e. emailAddress
+5. emailAddress

 Attribute membershipLevel is linked to the  Memberships table which shows what type of Membership the user has.